Billy McKinney Player Props: Yankees vs. Athletics

-The New York Yankees, including Billy McKinney (batting .313 in his past 10 games, with a double, three home runs, two walks and six RBI), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Billy McKinney (.250 batting average in his past 10 games, with three home runs, two walks and six RBI) and the New York Yankees play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+In his previous game he had a hitless performance (0-for-4) against the Athletics.

 Billy McKinney Game Info & Props vs. the Athletics